 Leaders are learners who problem solve.
 Learners have been shown to be more resilient, adaptable and confident.
 They use their skills and experiences to solve problems and become the leader.

 Skills for the future

-Training at trade colleges, apprenticeship programs, universities or through hard work and determination helps people acquire the skills and expertise they need to enter the work world.
+Training at trade colleges, apprenticeship programs, universities or through experience, helps people acquire the skills and expertise they need to enter the work world.
 However, expertise in technical skills will get you only so far in life.
-The demand for soft skills is growing and so unless you develop soft skills you will be left behind- at work and in life
+The demand for soft skills is growing, so unless you develop soft skills you will be left behind- at work and in life

 Soft skills include things like emotional intelligence, creativity, adaptability, and time management.
 These skills are learned over time.
 Mastering soft skills means that people can work together, have better working and personal relationships and greater satisfaction in life.

 Specialist vs generalist

 There has been an ongoing debate about whether one should become a specialist or a generalist.
 Some futurists say that people should become generalists.
 Others say the exact opposite.
 Here’s the truth, work to your strengths.
 When you do that, you will succeed.
 There is room in the world for both and the world needs both.
 One is not better than the other.
 It could be that you start out as a specialist and later become a generalist or vice versa.
 I have been both a specialist and a generalist, neither has held me back.
 Both have their merits.

 A flatter organizational structure is more efficient, effective and can save money There is less bureaucracy which leads to quicker decision making and implementation.
 It also means that employees are likely to have more responsibility, better job satisfaction and higher employee engagement.
 A flatter organization means that there will be fewer managers and fewer formal leadership positions available in the future.